Chart Color Schemes

 Ashwood features high concentrations of group households, with a lower-than-average median household size

 Family households account for 68.1% of all households, including 32.3% couples with children, 22.5% couples without children, and 12.0% single parent families.
-Non-family households comprise the remaining 31.9%, with lone person households at 27.7% and group households making up 4.2%.
+Non-family households make up the remaining 31.9%, with lone person households at 27.7% and group households comprising 4.2% of the total.
 The median household size is 2.5 people, which is smaller than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households